milleniumbug/Mpv.WPF/README.md

 MpvPlayer is the user control that contains the mpv video player.
 It does not contain any other controls.

-The MpvPlayer cannot be created declared in XAML since it requires to be instantiated with the path to the libmpv DLL.
+The MpvPlayer cannot be declared in XAML since it needs to be instantiated with the path to the libmpv DLL.

 To instantiate MpvPlayer: